Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/5 - Table Views/README.md

 ##### EmojiDictionary

+Summary

+The application is an implementation of a table view that is used to display a list of emojis and allows operations like deleting and rearranging items in the list.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/01503d52-4ad7-4598-b691-2c7f03e8dc98

-Certainly, I'll provide the explanation in English, highlighting important keywords or terms with backticks:

-The code is an implementation of a table view is used to display a list of emojis and allows operations like deleting and rearranging items in the list.

 The core of the implementation is a class called `EmojiTableViewController` that inherits from `UITableViewController`.
 In programming terms, "inherits" means that this class inherits properties and methods from the base class `UITableViewController`, which is a pre-defined table view in iOS.
 This makes it easy to create a custom table view.